duxsco/duxsco/README.md

 ### Why only WKD?

 I used to provide my public key over DANE, [HKPS](https://github.com/duxsco/gpg-keyserver) and WKD.
 DANE became irrelevant to me due to [bug T4618](https://dev.gnupg.org/T4618).
 HKPS has its own [drawbacks for providing 3rd party signatures](https://bugs.gentoo.org/878479).
-CERT, LDAP and NTDS share some of these drawbacks or are out of the question for public provisioning of public keys.
+CERT, LDAP and NTDS share some of these drawbacks and/or are out of the question for public provisioning of public keys.